samyak1409/go/Notes.md

   go mod init <module-path>
   ```

   Creates a `go.mod`.
   `go.mod` is like `requirements.txt` -> tracks dependencies

+  `<module-path>`: github.com/samyak1409/go
+  Basically, location in a GitHub repo.

 - ```sh
   go run .
   ```

 - A package is a way to group functions, and it's made up of all the files in the same directory.
+A module is a collection of packages.

+- One package can only have one main function (even across multiple files in that package).

 - [Standard library](https://pkg.go.dev/std) packages